 At the end of the programme, you'll have the chance to take part in the programme's final showcase, presenting your idea and solution on stage to the world.

-Applications for the third round of SÄRÖ/FRACTURE are now open, until 27 September.
+Applications for the third round of SÄRÖ/FRACTURE are now closed and the program will start on 6 October.

 We welcome applications from any idea-stage individuals or teams both from the University of Helsinki and the broader Helsinki community wanting to learn the skills needed to transform their idea into something impactful.
 Students, researchers, staff, alumni, and enthusiastic citizens are all equally welcome to join and come create the change they want to see.